AleSever/Literacy-and-GM/Scripts/README.md

-This folder contains the scripts used for the analyses of both timepoints (T1 and T2).
+This folder contains the scripts used for the cross-sectional and the longitudinal analysis.